chemdiagrams

 Create and manage chemical reaction energy diagrams.

 This class provides a high-level interface for constructing reaction energy profiles, including reaction paths, images, energy difference bars, labels, legends, and numerical annotations.
 Layout, scaling, and styling are handled automatically based on the plotted data.
+It is also possible to customize the appearance and behavior of the diagram through predefined styles and user-defined templates.

 Parameters: